-On this 3 day (we were there 3 full days as vendors) conference we got a chance to meet professionals, we took part on different workshops and knew lots of interesting facts about the arrival of Slovaks, Czechs, Ruthynians to the USA, back in the 1880-1920s and after.
+On this 3 day (we were there 3 full days as vendors) conference we got a chance to meet professionals, we took part in different workshops and knew lots of interesting facts about the arrival of Slovaks, Czechs, Ruthenians to the USA, back in the 1880-1920s and after.

 Why the Slovak immigrants chose Pittsburgh as their new destination?